-Conversely, survival depends on engaging in behaviors that allow you to flourish and procreate.
-It is enjoyable to eat, quench your thirst, inhale a breath of fresh air, take a nap, empty a full bowel or bladder, make love, and spend time with close friends and family.
+Conversely, survival also depends on engaging in behaviors that allow you to flourish and procreate.
+It is enjoyable to eat, quench your thirst, inhale a breath of fresh air, take a nap, be in nature, and spend time with close friends and family.
 When you are lying in the sun or holding your newborn baby, your body is full of reward chemicals such as oxytocin (love drug, bonding), dopamine (rewards), serotonin (mood elevator) and GABA chemicals (anti-anxiety).
-Your heart rate is slower and your muscles are loose.
-What a great chemical bath.
-There are also numerous antiinflammatory cytokines (Anti-I's).
+Your heart rate is slower and your muscles are loose - what a great chemical bath!
+There are also numerous anti-inflammatory cytokines (Anti-I's).
 Many words encapsulate this scenario, but the one I prefer is "relaxed."
 Relaxation is the antithesis of anxiety.
-The cumulative sensation is security and safety and is also just a description.
+The cumulative sensation is security and safety and is also just a description, not a diagnosis.

-Shifts in your body's chemical balance occur by the millisecond, and chronic illness and disease occurs when the balance is disrupted by sustained levels of stress hormones and Pro-I's.
+Shifts in your body's chemical balance occur by the millisecond, and chronic illness and disease occurs when sustained levels of stress hormones and Pro-I's disrupt the balance.
 This assertion has been supported by the data for decades (Cohen, Rahe).